 - A compromised guest can remotely access a host file, modify, and/or make changes when a file-sharing is used.
 The malicious guest may modify directories used to transfer files.

-- When API is used for programming or when clipboard sharing is used by guests and hosts to share files, there are higher chances of substantial bugs present in the area compromising the entire infrastructure.
+- When API is used for programming or when guests and hosts use clipboard sharing to share files, there are higher chances of substantial bugs present in the area, compromising the entire infrastructure.

 - VMs attached to hypervisors are affected when the ‘host’ hypervisor is also compromised.
 The default configuration of a hypervisor is not efficient enough to provide absolute protection against threats and attacks.

 - As much as the hypervisors are small, provide relatively smaller exposure surface areas, and virtually controls everything, they also endanger the system by providing a single point of failure.
 An attack on a single hypervisor can put the whole environment in danger.

 - Because hypervisors control almost everything, administrators can adjust and share security credentials at their will.
 The administrators have keys to the kingdom, which makes it difficult to know who did what.